Chart Color Schemes

 Box Hill - Nelson is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Box Hill-Nelson has high cultural diversity, with 41.9% of its population born overseas and 43.2% speaking a language other than English at home.
-Christianity is the predominant religion in Box Hill-Nelson, making up 51.4%.
-Hinduism is significantly overrepresented at 14.1%, compared to Greater Sydney's average of 8.5%.
+Box Hill-Nelson ranks high in cultural diversity, with 41.9% of its population born overseas and 43.2% speaking a language other than English at home.
+Christianity is the predominant religion, accounting for 51.4%.
+Hinduism is notably higher than the Greater Sydney average, comprising 14.1% compared to 8.5%.

 Frequently Asked Questions - Diversity